The International Capital Markets Review: Austria

 - to pay profit distributions;

 - to pay bonuses to management board members or managing directors.

 ii Developments in the Austrian debt capital market

 As in the Austrian equity capital market, overall the Austrian debt capital market environment was not very favourable in recent years.
-While Austrian corporates tended to use the debt capital market as a financing source in the years following the financial crisis, recent years saw a rather low level of issuances and, in fact, the number of debt prospectuses (for stand-alone issuances) approved by the Austrian regulator largely stagnated, with eight, six, nine, nine and six prospectuses approved in the years 2015, 2016, 2017, 2018 and 2019 respectively.
-It should nonetheless be strongly emphasised that there has been a stable trend in recent years of large Austrian corporates, in particular banks, insurance companies and utility providers, using the debt capital market to source their capital needs via emissions programmes, which is demonstrated by the high and stable number of approved base prospectuses, varying from 40 to 48 in the years from 2015 to 2019.
+While Austrian corporates tended to use the debt capital market as a financing source in the years following the financial crisis, recent years saw a rather low level of issuances and, in fact, the number of debt prospectuses (for standalone issuances) approved by the Austrian regulator have largely stagnated in the past five years.
+It should, however, be strongly emphasised that there has been a stable trend in recent years of large Austrian corporates, in particular banks, insurance companies and utility providers, using the debt capital market to source their capital needs via emissions programmes, which is demonstrated by a stable and relatively high number of approved base prospectuses.

 Corporate bonds versus German Schuldschein

 Another trend seen in recent years is the increased popularity of the instrument of assignable loans in Austria, predominantly in the structure of the German Schuldschein, mostly structured under German law.
 While there is no reliable data available in relation to the numbers and volumes of these transactions (particularly because the German Schuldschein is typically structured as a private placement for institutional investors and does not qualify as a transferable security and thus, is not eligible for a stock market listing), it has to be noted that various Austrian issuers substituted their matured corporate bonds with the issuance of a German Schuldschein.